JohnFawkes/AURA/docs/config.md

 - You can leave `Add` or `Remove` empty if you only want to add or only want to remove labels.
 - Only applications with `Enabled: true` will be processed.
 - This structure is extensible for future support of other applications (such as Sonarr or Radarr).
+- Any tags for Sonarr/Radarr have to be in lowercase.

 ---